Which Cop Show has one not appeared in?

 Although it is debatable just how many victims were really his, and how many were simply unsolved murders that the Soviet authorities pinned on him once they had someone to blame for them.
 He certainly was a prolific killer, but just how prolific may never actually be known.

-Charles Manson is suspected of killing at least one person - a black man who he believed was a member of the Black Panthers (or claimed to believe); he started preaching his race-war creed Helter-Skelter shortly afterwards.
-Whether he genuinelly thought the Black Panthers were out to get him or if it was just another level of manipulation is unknown.
-He is also known to have taken part in at least one of the Family murders; he did not kill the victim, but he tied her up for his followes to.
+Charles Manson himself is suspected of killing at least one person - a black man who he believed was a member of the Black Panthers (or claimed to believe); he started preaching his race-war creed "Helter Skelter" shortly afterwards.
+Whether he genuinely thought the Black Panthers were out to get him or if it was just another level of manipulation is unknown.
+He is also known to have taken part in at least one of the Family murders; he did not kill the victim, but he tied her up for his followers to do so.